 Also note that it might be necessary to draw up a data retention policy that is in compliance with your country’s data retention laws.

 The Benefits of Data Retention

 - Allowing stagnant data to consume primary storage space is not sustainable.
-Archiving to a secure data storage facility will ensure that data is available when you need it, whilst at the same time minimising its overheads.
+Archiving to a secure data storage facility will ensure that data is available when you need it, whilst at the same time minimizing its overheads.